-Planning a research visit to the Wheaton College Billy Graham Center Archives?
+Planning a research visit to the Archives & Special Collections?
 Please contact archives staff for more information and a copy of the grant application.
 Completed applications are accepted and reviewed throughout the year.

-- Preference will be given to researchers more likely to be in the greatest need of financial assistance.
+- Preference will be given to researchers who demonstrate high financial need.

-- Favor will be shown to applicants in full-time Christian work.
+- Preference will given to applicants in full-time Christian ministry.

 - Applicants must live at least 75 miles from Wheaton, Illinois

-- Applicants must send in their application at least six weeks prior to their research visit at the BGC Archives.
+- Applicants must submit applications at least six weeks prior to their scheduling a research visit at Wheaton Archives & Special Collections.

 Purpose of the Grant:

-Grants may be used to cover a portion of travel and living expenses for researchers visiting the Billy Graham Center Archives to study the history or practice of Christian evangelism.
-The Torrey M. Johnson Grant supports a wide variety of research projects, whether intended for scholarly publication, ministry enhancement, or personal enrichment.
+Grants may be used to cover travel and living expenses for researchers visiting Wheaton Archives & Special Collections to study the history or practice of Christian evangelism, global missions, or North American Evangelicalism.
+The Torrey M. Johnson Grant supports a wide variety of research projects, whether intended for scholarly publication, ministry development, or personal enrichment.

 Type of Applicants:

-The BGC Archives especially welcomes applications from individuals in graduate level thesis and doctoral programs.
-Undergraduate students and persons working on non-scholarly projects are also encouraged to apply and will receive full consideration.
+The Archives & Special Collections especially welcomes applications from students in graduate level thesis and doctoral programs.
+Undergraduate students and individuals pursuing non-scholarly projects are also encouraged to apply and will receive full consideration.

 Review of Applications:

-Applications for grants will be reviewed as they are received.
-The grant awarded may be for less than the sum requested in the application.
-Grant applications should be for no more than USD $500.00.
+Grant applications will be reviewed as they are submitted throughout the year.
+Award amounts may vary based on relevance of the research topic to the archival collections Grant applications should be for no more than USD $1000.00.

 Needed for Reimbursement:

 Research grants will be made in the form of reimbursement for expenses.
-Recipients will be required to submit receipts (originals, not copies) for approved expenses and a 1-2 page report detailing their research.
-They will then receive a check in US dollars within 30 days after these materials are received by the Billy Graham Center Archives.
+Recipients will be required to submit receipts for approved expenses and a 1-2 page report detailing their research process and findings.
+Grant recipients will then receive a check in U.S. dollars within 30 days after these materials are received by the Archives & Special Collections.

 Dates of Research Visit:

 Applicants are welcome to apply for the Torrey M. Johnson Research Grant more than once.
 Only one grant per person per 24-month period will be awarded.
-For instance, a researcher who receives grant in June 2014 will not be eligible again until July 2016.
+For instance, a researcher who receives a grant in June 2023 will not be eligible again until July 2025.